Shantaram (TV series): Development

 In January 2018, Anonymous Content and Paramount Television Studios acquired the rights to Shantaram, with plans to repurpose it as a television series.
 In June 2018, it was announced that Apple Inc. was developing a television adaptation of the novel for Apple TV+, becoming one of their first international production with two other series announced during its launch.
 Eric Warren Singer was appointed as the screenwriter, who was to also serve as the executive producer alongside David Manson, Nicole Clemens, Steve Golin, and Andrea Barron with Charlie Hunnam in the lead role.
 Singer took more than year to complete the writing of the series.
 Pre-production work was completed by August 2019.
 In September 2019, Charlie Hunnam, Richard Roxburgh and Radhika Apte were cast as series leads, with Justin Kurzel set to direct the first two and last two episodes of the ten-part series.

 Shantaram was set to begin in Victoria, Australia, and Bhopal, India, as the primary locations.
 The Australian Government planned to provide $5 million for the production of the project through its Location Incentive program, with the Victorian Government also supporting the series through Film Victoria's Production Incentive Attraction Fund.
 The budget was estimated at $100 million.

 In February 2020, Singer stepped down as showrunner of the series, stating that the delay in shooting had created potential scheduling conflicts.
 In November 2020, Apple hired Steve Lightfoot as the new showrunner for the series, who completed writing the remaining episodes; Alexander Siddig joined the cast in March 2021.
 Siddig was approached to play the role of Kader Khan, a role rumoured to have been meant for Amitabh Bachchan, who Mira Nair had proposed.
 Bharat Nalluri was announced as director of the remaining six episodes.

 Filming

 Filming of the series began in October 2019 in Australia, followed by a move to India in November 2019, with a significant portion of the series expected to be shot over the course of a year in Bhopal and various other locations in Madhya Pradesh.
-Shooting of the series was suspended in February 2020 due to the Indian monsoon season which happens in the June–October period, adding to the reasons were Singer's departure from the series leading to a writing backlog, as well as the COVID-19 pandemic restrictions.
-Production restarted in Melbourne, Australia, in May 2021 before additional filming was moved to Thailand due to India's worsening COVID-19 outbreaks.
+Shooting of the series was suspended in February 2020 due to Singer's departure from the series leading to a writing backlog, as well as the COVID-19 pandemic restrictions beginning in March 2020, and the Indian monsoon season which happens in the June–October period.
+Production restarted in Melbourne, in May 2021 before additional filming was moved to Thailand due to India's worsening COVID-19 outbreaks.
 Production returned to Melbourne in August 2021.
 All principal photography was completed in mid-December 2021.